Maternal somatic support after brain death: Public opinion and activism

-Keeping a medically declared 'brain dead' woman on life support to sustain a potentially viable fetus is a topic of considerable debate and controversy.
+Keeping a medically declared brain dead woman on life support to sustain a potentially viable fetus is a topic of considerable debate and controversy.
 Such circumstances involve considerable moral, ethical, biological and legal issues.
 There is heavy discourse between biomedical and legal experts regarding whether a dead person is "a dysfunctional incubator" to an unborn fetus.
 And, further deliberation surrounds a woman's rights under the 14th Amendment to make medical decisions about her own body.
 There is also question about the intervening capacity of state authority in such cases, particularly in states like Texas, which prohibit medical officials from withdrawing life support from a pregnant patient.
 Public opinion is depicted as being shaped by individual beliefs pertaining to related matters of end-of-life care, abortion, female reproductive rights and the rights of an unborn child.
 Personal viewpoints are also shaped by religious beliefs.
 Arguments have been made in favor of or against preserving the somatic function of a dead pregnant woman.
 These disputes are often spearheaded by activist groups that advocate one of these two positions.
 Supporters against life-sustaining efforts, when it conflicts with a woman's wishes, include pro-choice groups, like NARAL Pro-Choice America.
 These dispute government, state and/or religious institutional interventions to make decisions against an individual's own wishes, which they argue renders advance directives meaningless and fails to protect women.

 Supporters in favor of life-sustaining efforts include anti-abortion advocacy groups (e.g. Secular Pro-Life, National Black Pro-Life Coalition and Operation Rescue), as well as some legislators, who advocate protecting the life of a fetus.

 Notable cases

 On 26 August 2019 in Brno (Czech Republic) a newborn was delivered in 34th week of pregnancy to a mother declared brain-dead after a stroke.
 The mother was on life support since her 16th week of pregnancy.

+In February 2025 in Georgia (U.S.), Adriana Smith was declared brain dead due to a stroke in her ninth week of pregnancy and was kept on life support without her family's consent.
+According to the hospital, taking her off life support would violate Georgia's abortion law, which prohibits abortion after six weeks.
+The case was a subject of controversy regarding medical ethics, abortion laws, consent, and racial equity in healthcare in the U.S. The newborn was delivered prematurely on June 13, 2025.
+Smith was taken off of life support four days later.